rahulshinde-pro/QuickRawOcr/README.md

 # QuickRawOcr
-A simple Windows application to load file and get it's OCR result in a textbox.
+A Windows WPF application to load file and get it's OCR result in a textbox.